relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 Create multiple new Object Types if you have different categories of products that should be detected in communications.
 {: .info}

-2. Configure the newly created Object Type to be used as a product list for Product Identification by populating the `Dynamic Searching Object Types Json` setting on the `Data Transformation` task that can be found on the `Setup` page.
+2. Configure the newly created Object Type to be used as a product list for Product Identification by populating the `Product Identifier Object Json` setting on the `Data Transformation` task that can be found on the `Setup` page.

 3. The `Dynamic Searching Object Types Json` field is inputted as JSON with each `{}` representing a single object type.